The Baptism of Christ & The Birth of Christ painted by miniature painter Manish Soni

 What’s been your biggest takeaway from this collaboration?

 Paul: I started Sarmaya with coins and contemporary art, which has grown into different genres over time.
 But most importantly, I love indigenous Indian arts like gond, bhil, patachitra, phad, tholu bommalata, and others.
-I get fascinated about how we’ve visualized our oral history in India.
+I get fascinated about how we’ve visualised our oral history in India.
 Recently, someone spoke about how our older generation is our library because it’s all based on oral traditions.
 So when one person dies, it’s a part of the library disappearing.
 In that sense, India is a country that’s so rich and diverse and wonderfully vibrant in its traditions of craft, culture, art and heritage that we can spend lifetimes learning, living and working in this field.

 With The Christ Commission, the excitement was in bringing out a theme that the world understands as Western but rendering it seamlessly in an Eastern tradition that I’m rooted in.
-We have drawn on a variety of art forms and cultures within the country to visualize and create it.
+We have drawn on a variety of art forms and cultures within the country to visualise and create it.
 It’s an educative exercise meant to induce awe and wonder because the paintings are really beautiful and there’s a great element of detail.

 Manish: Collaborating is very enjoyable, and I’m getting to understand Christianity from Paul’s perspective, which is beautiful because despite being Christian, he’s not at all fanatical.
 He’s just pure - he doesn’t want to make Christ a God; he was a human being among us but a reformer.
 I like how clean and pure Paul’s thinking is.
 In our paintings, we’re not trying to glorify Jesus or Mother Mary; We’re just communicating a message.